Table of Contents

 In general, there is no specific medication to treat measles infection.
 The symptoms of the virus typically disappear within three weeks.
 However, one can reduce the complications by implementing the following:

-- Clinician advised prescription of acetaminophen medication to relieve muscle aches and fever
+- The clinician advised the prescription of acetaminophen medication to relieve muscle aches and fever

 - Boosting the immune system (Read about: Foods That Can Boost Your Immunity )